Due to major transportation and utility improvements, crews have several streets around the St. Luke's hospital in downtown Boise temporarily closed.

 Upcoming open house: St. Luke's, the City of Boise, ACHD and Central Paving host monthly community open houses at 6 p.m. on the second Wednesday of each month for the public to ask questions about the road projects in the St. Luke's area.

 The next open house is Wednesday, Dec.
 13, at Roosevelt Elementary School, 980 E. Jefferson St., Boise.

 Where: East Jefferson Street, between Avenue B and Avenue C

-Work: This closure is needed to accomplish the installation of a valve cluster in the intersection with Avenue B and the pipes east and west on Jefferson.
-This work will allow the Jefferson/Avenue B intersection to remain open next year when crews begin work on the block of Jefferson north of the hospital.
+Work: This work will allow the Jefferson/Avenue B intersection to remain open next year when crews begin work on the block of Jefferson north of the hospital.

 St. Luke’s Health System, in conjunction with ACHD and the City of Boise, started road construction in July around St. Luke's downtown Boise hospital.
 This work is in preparation for the development project that will modernize the Boise hospital in order to improve access and care, while providing improved transportation flow.

 The first phase of work centers on improvements to public roads and infrastructure in a 12-block area around the hospital.
 The goal is to better link the area with Boise’s downtown urban core.

 During this work, road construction crews will be concentrated:

 Traffic is reduced to one lane in each direction on Avenue B and Fort streets beginning at Bannock and continuing through 2nd Street.
 Reserve is closed at Avenue H and detoured traffic is moved to Warm Springs.
 To ensure access for pedestrians and cyclists, they will be moved to the opposite side of the street from where work is occurring.